 Why Loss Limits Exist

 I learned this the expensive way.
-Every time I've traded without a hard daily limit, the pattern is the same: a couple of losers turn into "just one more to get back to even," which turns into oversized positions, which turns into a hole so deep the only options are to stop or blow the account.
-It has never once spiraled and then magically recovered.
-The spiral always wins if you let it run.
+Every time I've traded without a hard daily limit, the pattern is the same: a couple of losers turn into "just one more," which turns into oversized positions, which turns into a hole so deep the only options are to stop or blow the account.

 Setting Your Daily Loss Limit